pa-ulander/color-buddy/README.md

 ## ColorBuddy - Your VS Code Color Companion

 Adds color indicators and mouseover information anywhere a common color code is found in text or code.
-Find color definitions fast just like you are used to, and manage refactoring and accessability with ease.
+Find color definitions and navigate fast just like you are used to.
+Helps with theming or to manage cumbersome refactoring and accessability concerns.
+Finds defifnitions from CSS variables, Tailwind classes, and CSS class names with color properties.

 ## Features